 If you are applying from outside the UK or if English is not your first language, you must demonstrate proficiency in English through one of the following recognised English Language qualifications: either IELTS (a minimum score of 7.0 with no component less than 7.0) or the Pearson PTE Academic qualification (at least 70 overall and at least 70 in each communicative skill sub-test).

 This is in addition to the academic entry requirements.
 Applicants must demonstrate their English language proficiency before application.
 Applicants who do not include details of their English language proficiency qualification on their UCAS application will not be considered.
 English language qualifications must be less than two years old at the time of application.

 Tab Content: Interviews

 No offers are made without interview, and therefore all applicants must be prepared to travel to Lancaster University for interview, with no guarantee of being successful.
 Interviews are generally held in January and February.
 Lancaster Medical School will endeavour to give international applicants at least six weeks' notice of interview dates if they are called for interview.

 Tab Content: Fees and living costs 2020/21

-Tuition fees are revised annually and we will endeavour to give you at least 12 months' notice of any increases in tuition fees.
-Further information about living costs.
+Tuition fees are revised annually and we will endeavour to give you at least 12 months' notice of any changes in tuition fees.